yanakolajara/L3_async_v2/lesson00-setup/README.md

 ### Setup

 The objective of today's lesson is to get you set up with your environment.
 You will be using VSCode, GitHub, and your terminal to participate in class.
 By the end of this lesson you should have a working IDE and be able to run tests against the code you create.
+You should also be able to push your changes to github.

 ### VSCODE